breedx-splk/iguanodon/README.md

 # Ideas / Future

 * take a heap dump after k6 runs.  could be useful to catch otel objects in flight.
+* run with a more realistic -Xmx like 4G.
 * use a real/external database (mysql or pg via docker)
 * be able to run with the agent and compare with/without options
     * like with specific instrumentation en/disabled